alexyy802/waifucord/docs/migrating.rst

 Asynchronous Iterators
 ------------------------

-Prior to v1.0, certain functions like ``Client.logs_from`` would return a different type if done in Python 3.4 or 3.5+.
+Prior to v1.0, certain functions like ``Bunny.logs_from`` would return a different type if done in Python 3.4 or 3.5+.

 In v1.0, this change has been reverted and will now return a singular type meeting an abstract concept called :class:`AsyncIterator`.